 - 1. Enroll in and successfully complete the coursework in spring - 2.
 Complete the EDA, professional educator disposition per the triad meetings and NCTCER - 3.
-Three observations via GoReact or in person - 4.
+Three observations - 4.
 Participate in closing triad meeting at conclusion in spring term - 5.
-Three in person observations by Clinical educator receiving stipend - 6.
+Three observations by Clinical educator receiving stipend - 6.
 Submit edTPA by program established deadline, with cohort in coursework; see MAT handbook - 7.
 Pass all licensure exams as appropriate to the content area - 8.
-Successfully complete maymester course
+Successfully complete Maymester course